"""Comprehensive risk metrics suite for tail risk analysis.

 sharpe = (mean_return - risk_free_rate) / std_return if std_return > 0 else 0

-# Sortino ratio (downside deviation)
+# Sortino ratio (downside deviation over all observations)

 if self.weights is None:

-downside_std = np.std(downside_returns)
+downside_std = np.sqrt(np.mean(downside_deviations**2))

 else:

-downside_std = np.sqrt(downside_var)
+downside_std = np.sqrt(np.average(downside_deviations**2, weights=self.weights))

-sortino = (mean_return - risk_free_rate) / downside_std if downside_std > 0 else 0
+sortino = (mean_return - risk_free_rate) / downside_std

 else: